itsnebulalol/nebula-ai/config/prompts/web/generate.md

 Guidelines:
 1. Provide ONLY the search query, no explanations or answers.
-2. All you need to do is remove the words that the user added when asking the AI assistant to complete this task.
+2. Make the result short, simple, and directly relevant to the original request.
 3. Make sure the query is search engine ready and will provide the proper result.
 4. Use lowercase letters only.
-5. Omit punctuation, including apostrophes and periods.
+5. Omit punctuation, including apostrophes, periods, and quotations.
 6. Do not add any extra information not present in the original input.
 7. Ignore any context provided unless it's necessary to understand the main query.